mfkiwl/dictr/README.md

 By default, all tests in the paper will performed.

-The REF and TAR images can be found in in `./test` folder.
+The REF and TAR images can be found in `./test` folder.

 You can add custom test in the `./experiment.py` file.